Table of Contents:

 - Click Next twice to start the import.

-Now Dataedo repository has a copy
+Now Dataedo repository has a copy of the schema of your data warehouse database.

 1. Group common dimensions